psunlpgroup/SEAView/README.md

 ## Interface

 The figure below shows the workspace in SEAView for a completed \*.sep file (the output of step 4).
-A completed \*.sep file would have an equivalent appearance in the tool but would have more content in the left panel.
+A completed \*.sea file would have an equivalent appearance in the tool but would have more content in the left panel since there would be several wise crowd essays instead of one peer essay.
 The components in red are described in more detail in the section "SEAView Components."

 ![SEAViewDiagram](Images/seaview.png?raw=true "seaview")